 According to TheAdvisory.co.uk, this is the best time to sell a house in England, as there are more buyers in the market.

 In the height of the summer the market empties, and it can be difficult to sell a home, especially if it is a family home.
 During school holidays many families are focussed on entertaining the family leaving little time for house hunting - plus people are often away on holiday.

 But be careful not to miss on the buyers looking to move, or especially relocate before the new school year.
 That’s when we see a slight increase in searches for houses for sale during August.

 Selling your home during the autumn months really depends on your property.

 As people come back from holidays, and children go back to school, families have more time to look for new properties.
 Also, as gardens turn with autumnal colours, it might be the best time to sell for those who have a lot of foliage in and around their property.
 And let’s not forget the serious buyers who couldn’t buy during spring and summer have the motivation to close before the holidays.

 What about the data?
-While general searches for houses for sale (presented previously) drop during autumn, those that are looking to buy new builds and ready to move houses increase in October.
+While general searches for houses for sale (presented previously) drop during autumn, those that are looking to buy new builds and ready to move into houses increase during October.

-Despite the data and the market conditions, you must consider all of the other factors that can affect your (the sellers).
+Despite the data and the market conditions, you must consider other factors that can affect you (the sellers).
 Generally, if you are selling you are likely to be buying at the same time.
 Keeping a keen eye on the market in advance will help you align both your sale and your purchase.